kmwang123/cme211-notes/lecture-16/lecture-16.md

 ```

 Assignment in the conditional expression:
+This gives an compiler error if assigned for a conditional
+If no error, code may not run properly
 ```
 if (n = 0)
   std::cout << "n is zero" << std::endl;
 ```
+Can also switch order of variable to force noncompile (ex: if(0 == n)), called a yoda condition
 Note: some people recommend always putting the 'literal' before the variable.
 This is known as a
 [Yoda Condition](https://en.wikipedia.org/wiki/Yoda_conditions).